| New Version 5.0! |

 // from the observations in the original series.

-// The Aggregator class has a number of
+// The Aggregators class has a number of

-// We can specify a subset of the series by providing
+// We can specify a subset of the series by selecting it

 // We can now print the results: